Sector 62, Noida: Economy

 It houses branches of almost all major Indian banks like State Bank of India, ICICI Bank, HDFC Bank, IndusInd Bank, Union Bank of India, Bank of Baroda, Kotak Mahindra, Yes Bank etc.

 Transport

 Sector 62 has good road connectivity.
 Blue Line Metro service has now been extended to this sector.
 It is connected to East Delhi with the help of National Highway 24.
 Nearest Metro stations are Noida Sector 62, Noida Electronic City and Noida City Center.

 Hospital

 Fortis hospital is one of the biggest hospitals in Delhi NCR.
 There are several clinics in the markets of B and C blocks.
-This area also has Patanjali stores, Health Village,etc. in Tot Mall Market.
+This area also has Patanjali stores, Health Village, etc.

-Mithaas stores in is one of the largest sweet stores in this sector and Agarwal shop is nearby.